theREALdebater/eclat/README.md

 ECLAT is written in Ada.
 In the case of ECLAT, I am aiming for it to become self-hosting.
 Until it does, it will be compiled using GNAT (see <https://www.adacore.com/community>).

-I'm not ruling out the possibility of using other languages in the development of ECLAT, but I don't have plans in that direction at this point.
+I’m not ruling out the possibility of using other languages in the development of ECLAT, but I don't have plans in that direction at this point.

 -----------------------------------------------------------------------------------------------